 - Cooked Greens (Cabbage or Collards) are also good luck as they represent folded money

-- Eating Pork is Good Luck on New Years because it’s a time to look Forward, not backwards (and pigs are incapable of turning their heads backwards to look behind them) Also, pigs represent prosperity therefor, the fatter the pig, the fatter your wallet in the coming year.
+- Eating Pork is Good Luck on New Years because it’s a time to look forward, not backward (and pigs are incapable of turning their heads back to look behind them) Also, pigs represent prosperity, therefore, the fatter the pig, the fatter your wallet in the coming year.

 - Cornbread- which is often served with hoppin’ john represents gold/wealth.

 - Sliced or stewed tomatoes, consumed for health in the coming year

 1 cup cooked ham or cooked hog jowl-chopped

 1 cup onion-chopped